autoboat-vt/autoboat_docs/docs/standards_and_definitions.md

 # <p style="text-align: center;"> Standards and Definitions</p>

+## Units:

+Unless stated otherwise, all variables are in SI units (meters, seconds, etc).
+All measurements of angles by default are in degrees from 0 to 360 degrees.

 ## Definitions:

 - Autopilot Mode: Autopilot mode typically refers to whether or not the autopilot is in RC control, a semi-autonomous mode like hold heading, or in a full autonomous mode.
 This is just a string that describes the autopilot mode for the telemetry.